 Students will be awarded a PASS or FAIL.
 Students with a combined mark of at least 70% for all summative assessments will be awarded a DISTINCTION.

 Course Starts: November 2020

 You can submit your application along with the copies of your qualification, work experience, English language certificate.
 Applications are open on a rolling basis.

-Write to : firstname.lastname@example.org
+For any quarries, write to : firstname.lastname@example.org